mthurmond/rates-react/README.md

 # rates-react
-Rebuilt rates project in react
+Rebuilt rates project using react and react boostrap.